anabeldorado/anabeldorado.github.io/index.md

   <a href="html_plots/age_distribution_plot.html">Figure 7</a>
 </div>

-Now all of this does not tell us in any way **how** women are portrayed in these movies.
+Now, all of this does not tell us in any way **how** women are portrayed in these movies.
 We've seen that women's representation is increasing but what kind of representation ?

 ## We want major roles!
 Having a female lead is much more meaningful than adding women only as secondary characters.
 It is therefore crucial to be able to differentiate the two.